-- 19.1 These arrangements will use data and intelligence to assess the effectiveness of the help being provided to children, families and service users across the safeguarding system. - 19.2 There is a wealth of performance data and intelligence that is used across the Partnership.
-These data are being developed through insightful analysis to drive performance and check on the effectiveness of the arrangements.
-The Quality Assurance Sub Group (see section 10.27) will in the first instance review multi-agency data (particularly the data that relates to Partnership priorities) and will report back to or escalate to the SSP, HSAB and HSCB issues that require further action or sign off. - 19.3 The SSP will be supported in its function with data and intelligence coordinated by the Harrow Council Business Intelligence Unit. - 19.4 We want to use our data and intelligence to understand: - What is the outcome we want for our children, service users and families? - What are the trends in our performance? - How much did we do, how well did we do it and how does our performance compare with our statistical neighbours? - Do our performance indicators suggest that we are making a difference? - What more do we need to do?
+19.1 These arrangements will use data and intelligence to assess the effectiveness of the

+- help being provided to children, families and service users across the safeguarding system. - 19.2 There is a wealth of performance data and intelligence that is used across the Partnership.
+These data are being developed through insightful analysis to drive performance and check on the

+- effectiveness of the arrangements.
+The Quality Assurance Subgroup (see section 10.27) reviews multi-agency data (particularly the data that relates to Partnership priorities) and reports back to or escalates to the SSP, HSAB and HSCB issues that require further action or sign off. - 19.3 The SSP is supported in its function with data and intelligence coordinated by the Harrow Council Business Intelligence Unit. - 19.4 We want to use our data and intelligence to understand: - What is the outcome we want for our children, service users and families? - What are the trends in our performance? - How much did we do, how well did we do it and how does our performance compare with our statistical neighbours? - Do our performance indicators suggest that we are making a difference? - What more do we need to do?